 Recent pensions experience includes:

 - FDR Ltd v Dutton Pens.
 L.R.
 14; EWCA Civ.
-200 – Acting as junior to Keith Rowley QC on behalf of the Trustees of the FDR Limited Pension Scheme on the appeal to the Court of Appeal concerning the interpretation of an amendment dealing with increases in pensions in payment which had been frustrated by a proviso
+200 – Acting as junior to Keith Rowley KC on behalf of the Trustees of the FDR Limited Pension Scheme on the appeal to the Court of Appeal concerning the interpretation of an amendment dealing with increases in pensions in payment which had been frustrated by a proviso

 - Acting in the Upper Tribunal for a company challenging a series of tax penalties levied by HMRC under the Finance Act 2004 in relation to alleged unauthorised pension payments